Lima Memorial Health System Logo

 Stop using the product.

-Do NOT make a person throw up unless poison control or a health care provider tells you to.
+Do not make a person throw up unless poison control or a health care provider tells you to.
 Inhaling the substance during vomiting can lead to severe problems.

 If the product is in the eyes, flush with large amounts of water for at least 15 minutes.